The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 6. If the tenant accepts — the new rent takes effect on the specified date.

-7. If the tenant challenges — they apply to the First-tier Tribunal (Property Chamber) before the rent increase date.
-The tribunal determines the open-market rent.
+7. If the tenant challenges — they apply to the First-tier Tribunal (Property Chamber) before the date the new rent is due to take effect.
+The tribunal determines the open-market rent, and cannot set a figure higher than the landlord proposed.
 Until the tribunal determines, the existing rent continues.
 The tribunal’s decision is binding.

 Common mistakes